argonautproject/scheduling/pages/_includes/intro.md

    - Need to establish what if anything the consumer can update.
 1. Scheduling requests
 1. Prior approvals including preauthorizations
+  - Who has the authority to get pre-auth?
+    - call center ( third party )
+    - referring
+    - referred-to Organization.
+  - When is it needed
+1. Scheduling for existing patient within system

+Summary: Provider schedules an follow-up appointment with same provider on behalf of patient.
+This is a low priority use case since its is typically done by in-practice software and therefore of limited use for an interoperability specification.

+      Scenario (follow-up appointment): Patient Y sees Doctor Z for a rash.
+After examining and prescribing the appropriate treatment plan, Doctor Z wants to see Patient Y in two weeks for a follow-up visit to evaluate the response to treatment.
+The clinic staff schedule Patient Y for a follow-up office call.

 1. Scheduling physical (rooms, modalities, etc.) resources
 1. Initiating Transitions of Care
 1. Language support